 And, right on cue, our London haunted walk sets off to explore one of the City’s oldest and most historic quarters to hunt for the ghosts that roam its darkest recesses.

-Its very depths are home to a resident something that can cause the toughest and most robust of maintenance workers to turn heel and race from its tunnels.
+Secondly, the very depths of the station are home to a resident something that can cause the toughest and most robust of maintenance workers to turn heel and race from its tunnels.

 What is it?